NickkciN7/Random-Movie-Displayer/README.md

 # Technical Issues I Encounterd
 1. I tried to put all the database table classes in a separate python file called models.py.
 But I would get circular import errors when trying to import into project1.py since the models.py file also imported from project1.py.
-In the end my project does not use this models.py file and just has it in the main project1.py file.
+In the end my project does not use this models.py file and just has the classes in the main project1.py file.
 Mr. Martin said this is ok too.
 2. I did not understand what the user class was supposed to be for flask login.
-I tried to just have it inherit from UserMixin like the documentation said, but according to the teacher, it was actually supposed to inherit from db.model and is a table for database too.
+I tried to just have it inherit from UserMixin like the documentation said, but according to the teacher, it was actually supposed to inherit from db.model and is a table for the database too.
 So after not making progress for a while I finally got it all working when he told me that.
-Another thing I did not understand was what the  user_loader callback did in the documentation. it said return User.get(user_id), so I was trying to add a .get function to my user class before the teacher explained what the user class is.
+Another thing I did not understand was what the user_loader callback did in the documentation.
+It did return User.get(user_id), so I was trying to add a .get function to my user class before the teacher explained what the user class is.
 Based on what he said and the other example link for flask login provided in the milestone2 instructions.
 I finally understood that this line return User.get(user_id) actually queries the database for the user with user_id as its id.
 So I did not need to add a .get function
 3. I called a table user which is reserved keyword.
 So whenever I tried to run psql queries from the terminal after typing heroku pg:psql, I would run into issues.
 I asked about it on discord and Mr. Martin and a student replied telling me its a reserved keyword.
 So I dropped the table from the database and changed the name to profile instead, which is not reserved.